migueltc13/TryHackMe/README.md

     <b>Completed the above?
 You can:</b>
   </summary>

-  - Subscribe to TryHackMe to get paths featuring subscriber-only rooms.
+  - Subscribe to TryHackMe to get paths featuring subscriber-only rooms, use my [referral link](https://tryhackme.com/signup?referrer=6291c8b35002ba0050e92637) to get a ***5$*** discount!
   - New challenge rooms are released weekly, have a go at them before the write-ups come out!
+  - Create your challenge rooms for TryHackMe.
   - Sign up to other platforms such as [CTF time](https://ctftime.org/) and take part in competitive CTFs.
-  - Create your challenge rooms for TryHackMe.
 </details>